New Trafford Stadium

 New Trafford Stadium is the name given by the architects Foster + Partners to a potential new stadium for Manchester United that would replace Old Trafford, their home stadium since 1910.

 In 2025 the club announced plans designed by Foster + Partners for a 100,000-seater stadium under a canopy.
 Manchester United hope to move to the stadium in time for the 2030–31 football season.
-Foster + Partners referred to the new stadium as "New Trafford Stadium" in a fact sheet.
+Foster + Partners referred to the new stadium as "New Trafford Stadium" in a fact sheet, while the club is officially designating the project as "Old Trafford Regeneration".

 The area around the stadium is likely to be subject to regeneration and development, possibly involving a public–private partnership.
 Jim Ratcliffe said that the construction would depend on "how quickly the government get going with their regeneration programme".
 Omar Berrada, the chief executive of Manchester United, said that "the stadium in isolation doesn't make sense without the wider regeneration project".
 The Chancellor of the Exchequer, Rachel Reeves, said in January 2025 that she supported the regeneration of the area around Old Trafford.

 Location

-The new stadium will be built next to Old Trafford.
+The new stadium will be built next to Old Trafford, approximately 350m to the north west of the current stadium.